rednafi/digressions/_posts/python/2020-06-03-python-configs.md

 toc: true
 comments: true
 layout: post
-description: Mitigating the configuration madness via Pydantic
+description: Mitigating Python's configuration madness with Pydantic
 categories: [Python]
 ---

 Managing configurations in your Python applications isn't something you think about much often, until complexity starts to seep in and forces you to re-architect your initial approach.
 Ideally, your config management flow shouldn't change across different applications or as your application begins to grow in size and complexity.
 Even if you're writing a library, there should be a consistent config management process that scales up properly.
 Since I primarily spend my time writing data-analytics, data-science applications and expose them using [Flask](https://github.com/pallets/flask) or [FastAPI](https://github.com/tiangolo/fastapi) framework, I'll be tacking config management from an application development perspective.

 ## Few Ineffective Approaches